minnjung/minnjung.github.io/index.md

 ---

 Hello!
+I am an AI Scientist at the Physical Intelligence Lab, LG AI Research.
-I am a Postdoctoral Researcher in CSE at Seoul National University, and studying under the supervision of **[Prof. Gunhee Kim](https://vision.snu.ac.kr/gunhee/)**.
+Prior to joining LG, I was a Postdoctoral Researcher in CSE at Seoul National University, where I also earned my Ph.D. under the supervision of **[Prof. Gunhee Kim](https://vision.snu.ac.kr/gunhee/)**.

 My research focuses on **Visual Localization** and **3D Dense Captioning** for enhanced 3D scene understanding, with particular interest in:
 (i) understanding complex scenes from images and point clouds, (ii) effectively handling multi-modalities, and (iii) achieving a comprehensive understanding of 3D scenes through natural language.

+At LG AI Research, I am currently focusing on advancing Physical Intelligence to bridge the gap between AI and the physical world.

 ### Education